Living Root Bridges in Meghalaya – Ultimate Guide 2025

 Famous Living Root Bridges in Meghalaya

-1. Nongriat Double-Decker Root Bridge (East Khasi Hills)
+1. Umshiang Double-Decker Root Bridge (Nongriat Village)

 - Type: World’s only double-decker living root bridge.